|

 Burgess

-Hill has developed from the northern parts of Clayton and
+Hill has developed from the northern parts of Clayton

 Keymer parishes with later additions from Ditchling, Hurstpierpoint